CharlesGrs/MineStorm_v2/readme.md

 1. “I“ :  makes the Player accelerates (Toward the front of the ship)
 1. “K” : Shoot a bullet

-● "SPACE" : Pause the game.

 Additional controls in-game to display shaders and debug.
 (F1, F2)

 Features :

+	## Entity System

+	## Collision System
+	* Three layers:
+		* Grid system to split the physics system in cells for optimization
+		* AABB Check
+		* SAT Algorithm
 	● Movement in accordance with the law of inertia (Player.cpp -> GetInput() for the inertia update)
-	● Cells system to limit the Collision fct calls (third layer of collision before the AABB check) (Physics2D.h -> cellGrid && Physics2D.cpp cells related fct)
+	● Cells system to limit the collision fct calls (third layer of collision before the AABB check) (Physics2D.h -> cellGrid && Physics2D.cpp cells related fct)

 	● Clean unity-like engine with scenes and architectural similarities